dnacombo/mne_pratical_meeg/README.md

 ### Start a Jupyter notebook

+To start a Jupyter notebook, open your terminal and activate the correct python environment.
+See the [installation instructions of MNE-Python](https://mne.tools/stable/install/index.html) on the proper way to do this, as it depends on what method you used to install MNE-Python.
-To start a Jupyter notebook, open your terminal and navigate to the directory where you saved this directory of scripts.
+Inside the terminal, navigate with `cd` to the directory where you saved this directory of scripts.
 Then type the command `jupyter notebook` and Jupyter should open in your internet browser.
 Click on the notebook you want to run!

 ## Program